lucasviner/Geographic-Route-Mapping-and-Medieval-Monuments-Routing/README.md

   - Each edge is represented by a black line with a specified width.

   ##### Design decisions
-  - L'amplada de les arestes és de 2.
+  - The width of the edges is 2.
-  - El color de les arestes és el negre.
+  - The color of the edges is black.

 3. Add Nodes to Static Map: